How Will India’s Revised FDI Policy Impact Future Chinese Investment?

 What is the expected timeline for the government’s approval process?

-While the government is yet to announce the processing time, it is expected that it would range between 8 to 10 weeks for non-sensitive sectors, such as technology and manufacturing.
-It may take longer for sensitive sectors, such as defense.
+While the government is yet to announce the processing time, it is expected that it would range between eight to 10 weeks for non-sensitive sectors, such as assembly and manufacturing.
+It may take longer for sensitive sectors, such as defense and technology.

 Investment from China may also be subjected to security clearance from the Ministry of Home Affairs, which may take additional one or two weeks.

-Since all FDI inflow from India’s neighboring countries will be scrutinized by the government, the approval time may increase.
-It is expected that the government will clear proposals swiftly as it does not want investments in India to be affected by and large.
+Since all FDI inflow from India’s neighboring countries will be scrutinized by the government, the overall approval time may increase.
+However, it is expected that the government will clear proposals swiftly as it does not want foreign investment to India to slow down.